Short-Term Financing True Cost Comparison

 Merchant Cash Advances: The Cost Structure Most Owners Don't Understand

 A merchant cash advance is not a loan.
-It's the purchase of a portion of your future receivables at a discount, which means no APR disclosure is legally required and no usury laws apply in most states.
+It's the purchase of future receivables at a discount, which means no APR disclosure is required and no usury laws apply.

 Small business owner reviewing short-term financing options and cash flow projections

-Repayment happens through a holdback: the MCA provider takes 10% to 20% of your daily credit card sales until the total is repaid.
-On $50,000 in monthly card volume with a 15% holdback, you're remitting $7,500 per month to the provider before you pay any other business expense.
+Repayment happens through a holdback: the MCA provider takes 10-20% of daily credit card sales.
+On $50,000 in monthly card volume with 15% holdback, you remit $7,500 per month.
+This happens before any other business expense.

-That holdback structure is why MCAs are so dangerous in slow months.
-If your December sales drop 30% from November, your holdback drops proportionally, but your overhead stays fixed and your repayment timeline extends, raising your effective APR even further.
+That holdback structure is dangerous in slow months.
+If December sales drop 30%, your holdback drops proportionally, but overhead stays fixed.
+Your repayment timeline extends, raising your effective APR.

-For most small businesses in most situations, the MCA is the most expensive form of capital available in the market and should be the last option considered, not the first.
+For most small businesses, the MCA is the most expensive capital available.
+It should be your last option, not your first.

 How to Qualify for Short-Term Business Financing in 2026